nishants/look_like/README.md

 - Such tests search for visual clues for detecting presence of a bug.
 - Useful for writing sanity tests in higher environments, e.g. testing your fresh deploy to production.
 - These can reuse your code for regression tests.
+- Meaningful assertion reports help in quick diagnosis of faults.
+- For example you can write test for fresh deployments to make sure the currency and language are correct by domain/user.

 ## Installation